 Kpop Diets You Should NOT Follow

 There are many stories out there of dangerous Kpop diets.
 These diets should never be followed; in most cases, these were desperate attempts by Kpop stars to lose weight quickly.
 The most famous diet was by Jimin of BTS, who started eating just one meal a day but then moved on to not eating anything for days at a time.
-It was reported that Jimin, at one point, when nine straight days without eating.
+It was reported that Jimin, at one point, went nine straight days without eating.
 This, of course, is never recommended and can be very dangerous.

 Another example comes from Xiumin of EXO, who only ate once every two weeks!
 During the rest of the days, he only drank coffee.
 He ended up losing 18 pounds.